-…..I scramble and hustle!
+When Your Sister Says JUMP…I scramble and hustle!

-All the while thinking “I have to hurry, get this to the courthouse, get to the post office, pick up my passport applications while I’m there, get home, finish cleaning the house, make sure the kids are bathed” and I was in the process of remodeling my laundry…all the day before the social worker was to come and visit for our second part of the homestudy.
+All the while thinking “I have to hurry.
+Must get this to the courthouse.
+Then, I need to get to the post office, pick up my passport applications.
+Then, I need to get home, finish cleaning the house, and make sure the kids are bathed.”
+I was in the process of remodeling my laundry room.
+All done, the day before the social worker was to come and visit for our second part of the home study.

 As I’m driving down the road, I happen to glance at this farm and notice that two calves had broken through a fence.
 I, being the great Christian person I am, thought I had too much to do in too little time, so I drove on by.
-Well, conviction ensued and I turned around, drove up the long driveway and saw this sweet man, in his 70s working.
-I told him that his calves were out and that I’d be happy to fix his fence and get them back in their rightful field.
+Well, conviction ensued, and I turned around, drove up the long driveway and saw this sweet man, in his 70s working.
+I told him that his calves were out and that I’d be happy to fix his fence and get them back in their proper field.

 I got to the place I *thought* I was supposed to go and bless their hearts…they were CLUELESS!
 So, off to place 2 and there was a line, all the way out the hall.
 I finally get in the position to ask if I’m in the right spot.

 I rush off to the post office, mailed my letter, got my applications and then I headed home to finish my many many things left to do before the social worker shows up.